 Eva Zeisel (1906–2011) was born in Budapest and only immigrated to America in 1938 after having been imprisoned by the NKVD in Russia for an alleged plot on Stalin's life.
-She lived in America for the rest of her (long) life though she continued to work internationally.
+She lived in America for the rest of her life though she continued to work internationally and worked until she passed away in 2011 at 105.
 Zeisel created designs for American, German, Italian and Japanese companies and her list of clients includes Sears, Roebuck as well as more recent clients such as Crate and Barrel.
 Zeisel was the recipient of many honors and awards, including an exhibition at The Museum of Modern Art in l947 and a Lifetime Achievement award from the Cooper Hewitt in 2005.
 This collection includes sketches for designs as well as finished ceramic pieces.
 Note that her most colorful and loudly patterned pieces are designs for German companies.

 Includes a video that is roughly 58 minutes long, introductions last about 4:40 then talk begins.

 #BecauseOfHerStoryRead More »